Cooks’ recommendations for better barbecues

 Multipurpose marinade

 “I use a Spanish ajillo garlic sauce in two ways in my barbecue,” says Rachel Stockley, chef at Baratxuri, Ramsbottom, Greater Manchester, “as dressing and marinade.
-Fry four grated garlic cloves in 150ml of olive oil, add a tablespoon of smoked paprika and prepare dinner for two minutes.
+Fry four grated garlic cloves in 150ml of olive oil, add a tablespoon of smoked paprika, and prepare dinner for two minutes.
 Off the heat, add a tablespoon of sherry vinegar.
-Sieve the dressing into a jug to complete meat, fish, or potatoes – it is going with the whole lot.
-Use the leftover garlic as the base of a barbeque marinade for, say, lamb chops with thyme or cauliflower steaks with turmeric and coriander.”
+Sieve the dressing into a jug to complete meat, fish, or potatoes – it goes with the whole lot.
+Use the leftover garlic as the base of a barbeque marinade for lamb chops with thyme or cauliflower steaks with turmeric and coriander.”

 Share